Beyond String Matching: Semantic Evaluation of PDF Table Extraction: Benchmark Setup

+Our corpus addresses the three benchmark concerns from Section~\ref{sec:gaps}: the December~2025 arXiv sample post-dates all 21 evaluated parsers and is regenerable (mitigating contamination), authorial LaTeX sources serve as exact ground truth (avoiding conversion artifacts), and pages contain 4.51~tables on average (table-dense pages).
+Figure~\ref{fig:dataset_generation} gives an overview of the pipeline.

-We collect LaTeX table sources from arXiv papers published in December~2025 to avoid overlap with established datasets~\cite{pubtabnet,pubtables1m} that may already be part of parser training data.
-All top-level \texttt{tabular}/\texttt{tabular*} environments are extracted, cleaned of non-content commands (citations, cross-references), and compiled standalone to verify validity and record rendered dimensions; invalid tables are discarded.
-Each valid table is classified by structural complexity using an LLM-based classifier: \emph{simple} (regular grid), \emph{moderate} (limited cell merging), or \emph{complex} (multi-dimensional merging, nested structures).
+Of the 38{,}010 papers published on arXiv in December~2025, we retain the 18{,}676 released under a redistributable Creative Commons license (CC BY, CC BY-SA, CC BY-NC-SA, or CC0) and collect their LaTeX table sources.
+All top-level \texttt{tabular}/\texttt{tabular*} environments are extracted, stripped of non-content commands (citations, cross-references, captions), and compiled standalone to verify validity and record rendered dimensions; tables that fail to compile are discarded, yielding 41{,}090 valid tables.
+Each table is classified by GPT-5-mini into \emph{simple} (64.0\%, regular grid, no cell merging), \emph{moderate} (24.2\%, limited cell merging), or \emph{complex} (11.7\%, multi-dimensional merging or nested structures).

-Each benchmark page is generated by sampling a random layout configuration (document class, font family, page margins, font size, line spacing, and single- or two-column layout) and iteratively appending content blocks, either filler text or tables from the extracted pool.
+Each benchmark page is generated by sampling a random layout configuration (document class, font family, page margins, font size, line spacing, and single- or two-column layout) and iteratively appending content blocks, either tables from the extracted pool or variable-length English filler text generated with the Faker library.
+Tables are pre-filtered by their recorded dimensions against the remaining page space, scaled to column width via \texttt{adjustbox} when moderately oversized, and placed as non-floating centered blocks to avoid the unpredictable reordering of LaTeX float environments that would complicate ground truth alignment.
 The document is recompiled with \texttt{pdflatex} after each addition; blocks that trigger overflow or typesetting warnings are discarded, and the process terminates when no further content fits.
-Tables are pre-filtered by their recorded dimensions against the remaining page space and scaled to column width via \texttt{adjustbox} when moderately oversized.
-To ensure deterministic positioning, tables are placed as non-floating centered blocks, avoiding the unpredictable reordering of LaTeX float environments that would complicate ground truth alignment.
-Figure~\ref{fig:dataset_generation} gives an overview of the pipeline.
+Each page thus yields a PDF alongside the full sequence of placed blocks as ground truth, of which we evaluate the embedded LaTeX tables.